 To wrap up

-Email address validation is an essential part of the email testing checklist.
-It lets you get rid of fake or invalid recipients in your mail list, and thus improve the performance of your email campaign.
-You don’t have to send an email to verify whether an email address exists.
+Email verification lets you get rid of fake or invalid recipients in your mailing list, and thus improves the performance of your email campaign.
+You don’t have to send an email to verify whether an email address is real, functional, and responsive.
 You can opt for a dedicated tool or manually ping the email box.
-At the same time, test email sending is a technique for testing the email sending capability of an app or website.
-Green hands use fake email addresses for this, while experienced developers employ the email sandbox services, such as Mailtrap.
-You should give it a try as well!
-Good luck with your emails!
+At the same time, test email sending is a technique for testing the email-sending capability of an app or website.
+Green hands use fake email addresses for this, while experienced developers employ email sandbox services, for example, one that is part of our Email Delivery Platform.

 Mailtrap Email Sandbox is a robust solution that allows developers to validate, verify, and test emails in a safe environment with no risk of spamming users.